maxkraus1/brightspace_admin_app/README.md

 * Download most recent full data set and perform an upsert of any recent differential data sets
 * Look up the courses that two or more users are enrolled in
 * Bulk update course offering info (name, start/end dates, etc.)

+## Project Structure
+* app.py is the main script to access most functionality via the browser-based UI
+  * scripts/auth.py handles authentication and refreshing the API tokens
+  * scripts/dwnld.py houses all of the HTTP request methods
+  * scripts/datahub.py houses all of the data set operation methods
+  * scripts/report.py houses the PDF report methods using the reportlab library
+  * all other .py files in the scripts/ directory run their own processes
+* The scripts/records directory holds the configuration files paths.json, credentials.json, and datasets.json, as well as the dwnld_debug.log file.
+* The templates/ directory holds the html templates and the static/ directory holds the static files used by app.py

 ## Command line usage
 While all processes can be run from the browser based UI, scripts can also be executed directly from the command line with more optional arguments.